1972 Australian federal election: Senate

 A special Senate election was held in Queensland to replace Liberal senator Annabelle Rankin, who resigned in 1971.
 Neville Bonner, who had been appointed to fill the casual vacancy by the Queensland Parliament, won the Senate position – the first Indigenous Australian elected to parliament.
 The election was held at the time of the House of Representatives election as per Section 15 of the Constitution.

 Otherwise, no Senate election was held.
-An amendment to the constitution passed in 1977 ensured that senators appointed to fill casual vacancies now serve the entire term of the replaced senator, meaning only half or full senate elections will occur in the future.
+An amendment to the constitution passed in 1977 ensured that senators appointed to fill casual vacancies now serve the entire term of the replaced senator; this meant that only half- or full Senate elections would occur from then onward.